 7-Sept-2017, 2217 Hours PDT

-In this BLOG, I’d like to write about my experiences with the Yaesu FTA-450L, which I really dig — this transceiver satisfies my aviation ground ops; and, my PIC found this transceiver to excel in air:air ops with ATCs and the FBO or commercial airlines ground crew.
+In this BLOG, I will detail my experiences with the Yaesu FTA-450L, which I really really dig.
+This transceiver satisfies my aviation ground ops; and, my PIC found this transceiver to excel in air:air ops with ATCs and the FBO or commercial airlines ground crew.

 Legend: transceivers = hand-held aviation transceivers unless otherwise stipulated in this BLOG.